Mstepniak48201/intro_to_apis/django-rest-mini-project/notes.md

 // This should create a new directory called "mysite."
-// This is where we will write the API. cd mysite
+// This is where we will write the API.
+// The current directory structure should look like this: api
+- mysite
+    - mysite
+    - manage.py
+- requirements.txt
+- .venv

+cd mysite

 - Create app: Run:
 // Notice within the mysite directory, there is a file manage.py.
 This will help us create the app.
 // The command startapp in manage.py takes a name arg.
-We will name the ap "api." python3 manage.py startapp api
+We will name the app "api." python3 manage.py startapp api

 // A new directory called api should be created within mysite.
 // Project structure should look like this:

 ```
-project_root_directory
+api
   - mysite
     - api
     - mysite
     - manage.py
 - requirements.txt
+- .venv
 ```

 ## Connecting the app with the Django project

-// cd into the app directory
-cd mysite/mysite
+cd mysite

+Current working directory: api/mysite/mysite

 open settings.py -> scroll to INSTALLED APPS = []
   - Add our app to the list of installed apps.